eseidel/lolsim/README.md

  - Very limited abilities support.
  - Limited support for Buffs.
  - No CC.
- - No AOE or support for location or proximity.
+ - Minmal AOE or support for location or proximity.
- - No monsters.
+ - Limited monsters.

 ## Questions to answer:
 - Jungle clear-time approximations.